ShakNat/DupyliCate/README.md

 1) If you have a known list of genes in the reference organism whose copy number variation you want to analyze in the sample, the --specific_genes flag can be used.

-2) This needs the full path to a simple .txt file
+2) This needs the full path to a simple .TXT file

-3) This .txt file should have one transcript name per line
+3) This .TXT file should have one transcript name per line

-### Preparing the txt file for GeMoMa annotation
+### Preparing the TXT file for GeMoMa annotation

 1) In case, some of your input files lack structural annotation, the --to_annotate flag in the script can be used

-2) This needs the full path to a simple .txt file
+2) This needs the full path to a simple .TXT file

 3) The name of the organism to be annotated followed by comma and the name of the reference organism to be used for annotation must be mentioned in a line